oxygen545/mo-thunderz-adsr/README.md

+#DISCLAIMER
+Below is the original README.md
+I'm just modifying this for my own use.

 # ADSR
 ADSR based on lookup table for Arduino Due (and other Arduinos).
 Advantages of this implementation are that it is extremely light-weight, has a differential profile and that the attack, decay and release times can be precisely controlled.